crazyfactory/tinka/README.md

 - logistics-api-sdk
 - erp-api-sdk

+## Pre-Requisites

+This project requires [nodejs](https://nodejs.org/en/download/) to be installed on your system.

 ## Setup
-It's really easy to setup if we just have a look at how travis builds this project.
-Long story short;

-Make sure your development environment has all the necessary tools to run this project.

-We require `gulp typings jspm` packages to be globally installed in your system.
+1) Install globally required npm packages

-To do that, just type in `npm install gulp typings jspm -g` in your comand line.
+- `npm install -g gulp typings jspm`

-If you don't have npm installed, please do it.

-If you get permission warnings, you should really fix it the right way, but if you want, you can use dirty way (`sudo`).

-Take a look at [npm docs](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to fix the right way.

-Now to install dependencies, just execute the following commands.
+2) Install project dependencies
 - `npm install` (installs npm dependencies; mostly for development)
-- `jspm install` (For typescript and few polyfill; mostly for development)
+- `jspm install` (installs the typescript transpiler for jspm to be used during bundling)
-- `typings install` (to install typings provided by jasmine)
+- `typings install` (installs typings for jasmine)

+Note: If you get permission warnings you can dirty-fix it using `sudo` or take a look at the [npm docs](https://docs.npmjs.com) to [fix it the right way]((https://docs.npmjs.com/getting-started/fixing-npm-permissions).

-## Running tests
+## Tests

+Since the tests and the package are written in typescript, all sources have to be compiled before running tests.
+You have to repeat this step every time before you're running tests.

-- `npm run compile` transpiles TypeScript into es6
+- `npm run compile` will compile all of your sources to `/build`.
-- `npm run test` starts karma runner and performs test
+- `npm run test` will run karma and test your code.
+Will also create a code coverage report at `/coverage`.

+You can exec `npm run compile && npm run test` to do this in one step.
+You may also set-up your IDE to do this for you.

+## Code styles

+This project uses tslint to enforce similar code styles across all files.
+Passing tslint is a CI requirement.
+You can run and validate your code style locally.

-- `npm run lint` lints typescript files as described in `tsconfig.json`
+- `npm run lint` lints all typescript files in the project.

-To make the process short you can just execute `npm run compile && npm run test && npm run lint`

-## Building for production
+Note: This also applies to files in the `/test`-folder.

+## Build and deploy

+This package get's autodeployed by TravisCI, but you can test the process locally or deploy manually if the need arises (and your access to the npm registry is sufficient).

+- `npm run build` create a minified ES5 bundle in the `/dist`-folder.
-`npm run build` and it should create a directory called `dist` with source maps and es5 compiled JavaScript.
+- `npm run pack` will create a tarball with your final package.

-## Requirements

-- **TypeScript** Written in TypeScript., fully typed during development, compiled and served as plain JS module along with it's own typings.
-Make us of [typescript 2.0](https://blogs.msdn.microsoft.com/typescript/2016/09/22/announcing-typescript-2-0/) Typings for underlying dependencies.

-- **Deploy** Tested via travis.
-Tagged commits shall be deployed as npm/jspm packages.
+# Classes

 - **class HttpClientConfiguration**
  - handles the configuration of the package